A probabilistic approach to continuous differentiability of optimal stopping boundaries: Lamperti transform, a change of measure and Pitman's theorem

 \subsection{Change of measure and Girsanov theorem}

 The assumption of local Lipschitz continuity of $b$ is key to developing an approach based on a change of probability measure, which transfers the dependence on $b$ from the stopping time $\sigma_*$ to a Dol\'eans-Dade exponential.
-We start by observing that $\dot c(t)=\dot b(t)/\sigma(b(t))$ is well-defined and bounded for a.e.\ $t\in[0,T_1]$, under the assumptions of Theorem \ref{thm:main}.
-Then, for $s\in[\![0,\tau_\cR]\!]$
+In particular, we are going to use the shifted process $Y^{t,y}_{t+s}-c(t+s)$ which can be reduced to a Brownian motion, thanks to the change of measure.
+As a consequence, the optimal stopping time $\sigma_*$ reduces to the first time such Brownian motion hits zero.